-Profile: China's President Xi Jinping
+Xi Jinping: From princeling to president

-He has been front and centre of China's push to cement its position as a global superpower, while also launching crackdowns on corruption and freedom of speech.
+He has been front and centre of China's push to cement its position as a superpower, while also launching crackdowns on corruption and dissent.

-A consummate political chess player who has cultivated an enigmatic strongman image, the leader of the ruling Chinese Communist Party is widely expected to stay at the helm until at least 2022.
+A consummate political chess player who has cultivated an enigmatic strongman image, the leader of the ruling Chinese Communist Party has rapidly consolidated power, having his ideas mentioned by name in the constitution - an honour that had been reserved only to Mao Zedong until now.

+The "Xi Jinping Thought" means that any challenge to the president will now be seen as a threat to Communist Party rule.

+In 2018, the National People's Congress approved the removal of the two-term limit on the presidency, effectively allowing Xi Jinping to remain in power for life.

 Princeling, peasant, president